15.1. Citations and references

 • Cox RW, Chen G, Glen DR, Reynolds RC, Taylor PA (2017).
 FMRI Clustering in AFNI: False-Positive Rates Redux.
 Brain Connect 7(3):152-171. doi: 10.1089/brain.2016.0475.

-If you use the equitable thresholding and clustering (ETAC) method in your work, please cite:
+If you use the equitable thresholding and clustering (ETAC) method in your work, please refer to:

 • Cox RW (2017).
 Equitable Thresholding and Clustering: A Novel Method for Functional Magnetic Resonance Imaging Clustering in AFNI.
 9(7):529-538. doi: 10.1089/brain.2019.0666.

-If you use the FAT-MVM approach to group analysis (combining FATCAT and multivariate modeling with 3dMVM), please cite (as well as the main FATCAT paper, above):
+If you use the FAT-MVM approach to group analysis (combining FATCAT and multivariate modeling with 3dMVM), please refer to (as well as the main FATCAT paper, above):

 • Taylor PA, Jacobson SW, van der Kouwe A, Molteno CD, Chen G, Wintermark P, Alhamud A, Jacobson JL, Meintjes EM (2015).
 A DTI-based tractography study of effects on brain structure associated with prenatal alcohol exposure in newborns.
 Hum Brain Mapp.
 36(1):170-186. doi:10.1002/hbm.22620